-Generally, older cars are worth less than new ones.
+Generally, older vehicles are worth less than new cars.
 Because of this, collision and comprehensive insurance typically don’t cost as much for used vehicles.
 However, this isn’t the only factor in your rates.
 Your vehicle’s make and model are just as important as the value.
 Some are safer than others, resulting in lower rates or discounts you can qualify for.

 Your rates also depend on details about you, the driver.
 These include things you can control, like your driving record, credit history, or where you live.
 But insurers also use factors out of your hands, like your age and gender.